Sisters GRO Board of Directors

 Charles Kanzig – Sisters High School Counselor / A.S.P.I.R.E.
 Site Supervisor – Ex- Officio Board Member

-Charlie is returning from a two-year teaching experience in South Korea, to assume duties as the counselor at Sisters High School.
+Charlie is currently the Counselor for Sisters high School.
+Most recently he has returned from a two-year teaching experience in South Korea, to assume duties as the counselor at Sisters High School.
 He will be assisting seniors with individual counseling, career planning, class scheduling and the college/scholarship process.

 He and his wife, Deirdre, have been in the Sisters School District for nearly two decades.

-Rick and his wife, Emily, have children in the Sisters School District.
+Rick and his wife, Emily, have three children in the Sisters School District.